Detect, Attend and Extract: Keyword Guided Target Speaker Extraction: DAE-TSE: Keyword Guided Target Speaker Extraction

-For the speech input, the mixture is first transformed into log Mel filter bank (FBank) features, denoted as $\mathbf{E}^\text{FBank} \in \mathbb{R}^{T \times D_\text{fb}}$, where $T$ is the number of frames and $D_\text{fb}$ is the acoustic feature dimension.
+For the speech input, the mixture is first transformed into log-Mel filterbank (FBank) features, denoted as $\mathbf{E}^\text{FBank} \in \mathbb{R}^{T \times D_\text{fb}}$, where $T$ is the number of frames and $D_\text{fb}$ is the acoustic feature dimension.
 These features are combined with positional embeddings to form the initial input to the Transformer-based speech encoder, represented as $\mathbf{E}^\text{Speech}_{0}$.
 To incorporate keyword information, each Transformer block is augmented with a cross-attention module that fuses acoustic and textual representations.
 Specifically, in the $i$-th Transformer block, the speech features serve as the queries:

 and the output of the block is computed as:

 where FFN denotes a feed-forward network, $\mathbf{M}_{i}$ is the attention map, and $\mathbf{LE}^\text{Keyword}$ represents the keyword-derived key and value embeddings used for cross-attention.
 After processing through all $N$ layers of the speech encoder, we obtain the final output: